Thermalization of an impurity cloud in a Bose-Einstein condensate

 To simplify the problem we consider an homogeneous condensate, in fact it is meaningful in a trapped system in the sense of the Thomas-Fermi approximation.
 If the number of outcoupled atoms is sufficiently low, the initial thermal energy of the impurities can be neglected.
-The first cooling is obtained by the Raman scattering, that creates a cloud with a smaller temperature~\cite{nota}.
 We first introduce a Boltzmann equation for an impurity atom.
 A similar equation in momentum space is obtained, for a single particle and $T=0$, in Ref.~\onlinecite{timme}.
 It is easy to show that the system goes toward the Boltzmann equilibrium distribution.
 We extend our discussion to a cloud of impurity atoms introducing suitable bosonic stimulation terms.
 We obtain an equation of the same type of the quantum Boltzmann equation~\cite{kagan,semikoz,holland}.
 It is verified that the Bose-Einstein distribution is the steady state solution.

 Let us consider an impurity atom in an uniform condensate at temperature $T$.
 If the impurity energy is $E_i$, the probability that the particle scatters in a state with energy $E_f$ is $\Gamma(E_f,E_i)=\Gamma_1(E_f,E_i)+\Gamma_2(E_f,E_i)$, where~\cite{montina} \bey &&\Gamma_{1,2}(E_f,E_i)=n_0\left(\frac{2\hbar a}{M}\right)^2\int dq d\Omega q^2 S(q)\times \\ \nonumber &&\delta\left(\frac{E_i-E_f}{\hbar}\mp\omega_q^B\right) \delta\left(E_f-\frac{\hbar^2(\vec k_i\mp\vec q)^2}{2M}\right) \frac{\pm1}{1-e^{\mp\beta\hbar\omega_b^B}}, \eey $\hbar\vec k_i$, $1/\beta\equiv k_B T$, $S(q)\equiv \omega_q^0/\omega_q^B$, $\hbar\omega_q^0$ and $\hbar\omega_q^B\equiv \sqrt{\hbar\omega_q^0(\hbar\omega_q^0+2\mu)}$ being, respectively, the initial impurity momentum, the condensate temperature in energy unit, the static structure factor and the energies of a free particle and of a Bogoliubov quasiparticle of momentum $q$. $M$, $\mu$ and $a$ are the atomic mass, the chemical potential and the scattering length for s-wave collisions between the impurity atoms and the condensate ones. $\mu$ is equal to $n_0 g$, where $n_0$ is the condensate density and $g=4\pi\hbar^2 a_0/M$, $a_0$ being the condensate s-wave scattering length.